McCloudS/subgen/README.md

 ### Docker

-The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen).
-The dockerfile variants are listed further below.
+The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen) and GHCR (ghcr.io/mcclouds/subgen:latest).

 You MUST mount your media volumes in subgen the same way Plex sees them.
 For example, if Plex uses "/Share/media/TV:/tv" you must have that identical volume in subgen.